NuGet/Home/designs/RestoreAndBuildCompatibility.md

 When PackageReference restore is run, NuGet writes out the 3 files mentioned above.
 2 of those files have a `version`.

-* The `project.assets.json` has a version that has historically been used for `reading`, not tooling compatibility checks.
+* The `project.assets.json` has a version that has historically been used for schema changes, not tooling compatibility checks.
+For example, aliases addition involved adding more information to the assets file, but not a schema change so this number was not incremented.
 * The `nuget.g.props` contains a `NuGetToolVersion` property.

 ### Build Tasks warning (SDK)